VictoriaMilani/vmilani.github.io/_posts/2024-04-05-expectation-maximization.markdown

 ![Log Wage Histogram](/assets/images/hist_logwage.png)

 Notice how we can barely see the mixture components in this histogram.
 In real-world data, wages are all over the place the same way this plot shows.
 However, if we are to believe a particular human capital amount has a direct effect on potential income, it is hard to conclude all workers are drawing from a single distribution function.
-There must "hidden" distributions blended together.
+There must be "hidden" distributions blended together.
 So how do we extract them?

 The first step is to guess the initial moments and priors.
 For the guess, we can use a simple k-means routine to slice the data.
 Since _we know_ this mixture has two components, we slice the data in 2 parts.